Low Testosterone (Low T)

 A blood test can determine if you have low testosterone and there are treatment options to help boost your levels back to a normal range.
 Treatments consist of several options like testosterone creams, injections or pellets that are implanted in the soft tissues where your body slowly absorbs the testosterone into the bloodstream over the course of about 3-4 months.
-Call us today at 770-922-2556 or fill out this contact form to request an appointment for a complimentary consultation on how we can help you.
+Call us today at 770-922-2556, or fill out the form on the right side of this of this page to see how we can help you.

 Low Libido In Men

 Low libido is a term used to describe a decrease in sex drive that can interfere with sexual activity and cause tension in a relationship.
 It can often be treated if the underlying cause is identified.